-You are half way through.
+You are halfway through.
 Remember that hospitality is part of following Christ!
 So perhaps it is time to start planning to get together after Easter for a meal?
 If your group will miss the final study due to Holy Week then now might be a good time to plan.
 Use one or more of these questions to start...

-- o Can you think of a movie or story with a desert in it? (eq.
-Star Wars and planet Tatooine!) - o Have you ever been to a desert or a really dry place?
+- Can you think of a movie or story with a desert in it? - Have you ever been to a desert or a really dry place?
 When?
 What did you make of it? - How are you travelling at the moment?
-(See what I did there with a 'journey' question?) - O How are you finding the discipline of fasting?
-What are you learning from it?
+(See what I did there with a 'journey' question?)